Adult Day School

 About Us

-There are no fees for TVDSB area residents with the exception of some multi-course certificate programs and students on a Student Visa.
+• There are no fees for TVDSB area residents with the exception of PSW and students on a Work/Study Visa.

-While we do not offer IEP's or EA's, our teachers work with students to provide accommodations that will work within fixed term constraints (i.e. extra time for tests, etc.).
-We have a learning support teacher who can provide assistance for students who qualify for the credit recovery program.
+• While we do not offer IEP's or EA's, our teachers work with students to provide accommodations that will work within our fixed term constraints (i.e. extra time for tests, etc.) and limited resources.

-In-school courses consist of a combination of in-class (either morning or afternoon, depending upon the course) and online days.
-For all tech courses (the course code begins with "T"), in-school days are Monday through Thursday and the online day is Friday.
-For all other in-school courses, the in school days are Monday, Tuesday and Friday with the online days of Wednesday and Friday.
+• Hybrid in-school courses consist of a combination of in-class (either morning or afternoon, depending upon the course) and online days.
+The in school days are Monday, Tuesday and Thursday with the online days of Wednesday and Friday.
 Morning classes are from 9:00 am - 11:45 am and afternoon classes are from 12:30 pm - 3:15 pm.
-In-school courses are offered at the Wheable, London location only.
+Hybrid in-school courses are offered at the Wheable, London location only.
 The course materials for in-school and online courses are different - you must participate in all five days of your course.
 You cannot elect to do only the in-school or only the online portion of the course.

-For students who do not have a computer or reliable internet connection, the Blossom Park and Wheable Learning Commons are open on all school days and available to for course work.
-To learn more about computer options, please see the 'Chromebooks' link on our webpage.
+• For students who do not have a computer or reliable internet connection, the Blossom Park and Wheable Learning Commons are open on all school days and available to students for course work.
+To learn more about computer options, please see the 'Chromebooks' link above.

 • your full legal name